 MB02 is a bevacizumab biosimilar product to the originator Reference Medicinal Product (RMP) Avastin®.
-MB02 is currently marketed in Argentina, and a first-in-human clinical study has been conducted in cancer patients.
+MB02 is currently marketed in different countries outside the European Union, and, as part of the clinical development plan, one first-in-human (FIH) study in colorectal cancer patients and two pivotal clinical trials have already been completed: a phase I comparative pharmacokinetic (PK), safety and immunogenicity study in healthy male volunteers and, a phase III comparative efficacy, safety and immunogenicity study in patients with stage IIIB/IV non-squamous, non-small cell lung cancer (NSCLC).
 Avastin® is indicated for the treatment of multiple cancer types, administered alone or in combination with chemotherapy.
 Bevacizumab, the active substance of Avastin®, is a recombinant humanised monoclonal antibody that specifically binds to all isoforms of the human vascular endothelial growth factor (VEGF), neutralising its biological activity.
 By sequestering VEGF, bevacizumab inhibits angiogenesis, inhibiting tumour growth and progression, and sensitising tumour vasculature to chemotherapy-induced damage.